sfaist/docs/handbook/contracts.md

 ## Annual plans and more

-For customers who want to sign up for an annual (or longer) plan there is some additional paperwork needed to capture their contractual commitment to a minimum term, and likely custom pricing as well.
-At a minimum, they should sign an Order Form which references our standard [terms](/terms) and [privacy notice](/privacy).
+For customers who want to sign up for an annual (or longer) plan there is some additional paperwork needed to capture their contractual commitment to a minimum term, and custom pricing as well.
+At a minimum, they should sign an Order Form which references our standard [terms](terms) and [privacy notice](privacy).
 In addition, they may want a custom Master Services Agreement (MSA) or Data Processing Agreement (DPA).

 > If a customer wants to vary either our DPA, BAA or MSA terms it is a substantial effort for our legal counsel to review these changes.
-At a minimum we should only do this for contracts above $20k a year, and even higher if they are asking for big changes (e.g. adding Service Level Agreements).
+At a minimum we only do this for contracts above $20k a year, particularly if they are asking for big changes (e.g. adding Service Level Agreements).

 ### Discounts